 - newspaper articles/letters

-Students should select a short piece of non-philosophical material to analyse.
-A newspaper article can stand alone but where novels or plays are used, no more than two pages should be selected for analysis, and in the case of a television or radio show, film/movie or play, no more than two scenes should be used.
-The emphasis should be on the depth and quality of the philosophical analysis, and not on the length or the intellectual level of the source material used.
+Students should select a non-philosophical stimulus.
+Short stimuli such as newspaper articles can be analysed in their entirety, but where novels or plays are used, no more than two pages should be selected for analysis.
+In the case of television or radio programmes, no more than two scenes should be selected for analysis.

-When the source material contains 200 words or fewer students must include a copy of this material.
-When the source material contains more than 200 words students must include a description of this material.
-Sources of 200 words or fewer may take the form of poems, pamphlets, song lyrics and newspaper articles/letters.
-Sources of over 200 words (poems, novels, newspaper articles) and film/movie scenes or television/radio shows (not the whole movie or show) must be described in no more than 200 words.
+When the source material is an image or contains 200 words or fewer, students must include a copy of this material with their response.
+When the source material contains more than 200 words or is, for example, a scene from a film, students must include a description of the stimulus with their response.
+Descriptions of stimuli must be no more than 200 words.
+All stimulus material must be accurately referenced.